 The Ogden Nature Center has the biggest Earth Day Celebration in town.
-Festivities begin at 11:30 a.m.
-Learn what you can do to preserve and protect nature, how to use natural resources, how to set up compost and discover Utah’s natural habitate.
-There will be live music, Celtic Beat Irish Dancers, a birdhouse exhibit, green gurus, environmental experts, arts and crafts, fresh food, face paint and lamas!
-Cost: $2 per person, learn more at www.ogdennaturecenter.org.
+This year Earth day has given way to Earth Month at the Ogden Nature Center.
+Learn what you can do to preserve and protect nature, how to use natural resources, how to set up compost and discover Utah’s natural habitat.
+There will be poetry readings, bird and butterfly watching, a backyard chicken exhibit, green gurus, environmental experts, arts and crafts!
+Not to mention you can do some of the activities over zoom!
+Learn more at www.ogdennaturecenter.org.

-This is a baby shower that you won’t want to miss.
-The Wildlife Rehabilitation Center of Northern Utah will be having their annual wildlife baby shower.
-Enjoy party games, bird presentations, refreshments, crafts and a silent auction at the WRCNU’s baby shower.
-Bring donations from their wish list for the animals and help them continue to rescue and rehabilitate Utah animals.
+Although The Wildlife Rehabilitation Center of Northern Utah will not be having their annual wildlife baby shower, they can still use your support in their amazing work.
+Feel free to drop off donations and help them continue to rescue and rehabilitate Utah animals.
 For more information go to www.wrcnu.org or call 801-814-7888.

 Are you ready to start your volunteer adventure?
 Volunteer options range from a couple hours to ongoing opportunities.
-You can become a weed warrior, adopt-a-river, adopt-a-park, spend a day cleaning the trials or volunteer with different foundations and non-profits.
+You can become a weed warrior, adopt-a-river, adopt-a-park, spend a day cleaning the trials, come to one of the many organized cleanup days or volunteer with different foundations and non-profits.
 To find out how you can help go to www.ogdencity.com or call 801-629-8214.